Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

         }
         ```

-While we could manually run the Nextflow command each time, using a run script can reduce human error (missing a flag, typos) and is easier to re-run.
-This is especially useful in the testing and benchmarking stages.
+Since we have been repeatedly running the same Nextflow run command, it makes sense to save this into a run script.
+This can reduce human error (for example missing a flag, typos) and is easier to re-run.
+This is especially useful in the testing and benchmarking stages and can later be adapted into a job submission script if your HPC has a queue where you can run Nextflow head jobs

-!!! example "Exercises"
+!!! example "Exercise: Create and use a run script"

     1. Create a new file called `run.sh`